 C.M.
 Russell Shirts at Aspinwall Mountain Wear

-154 years ago a boy was born in St. Louis, Missouri.
+In 1864 a boy was born in St. Louis, Missouri.
 Little did his parents realize that he would become an icon of Montana and western culture.
 What started out as a hobby turned into a full time profession.
-Now, 82 years after his death, Charles Russell remains a part of Montana heritage.
-Something you can celebrate with an Aspinwall CMR shirt.
+Now, nearly a century after his death, Charles Russell remains a part of Montana heritage.
+You can celebrate that heritage with an Aspinwall CMR shirt.

 Life as a Cowboy